 On 11 March 2020, the World Health Organisation declared the COVID-19 outbreak to be a pandemic.
 In recent months, the COVID-19 pandemic has shown considerable signs of casing as, on the whole, travel bans have been lifted, lockdowns ended and quarantine measures eased.
 Many governments have also ended or announced curtailment of measures to provide financial and non-financial assistance to affected entities.
-Nevertheless, COVID-19 may continue to affected entities.
-Nevertheless, COVID-19 may continue to affected entities.
-Nevertheless, COVID-19 have consoliced to a for the constraint of the start of the s "Microfinance organization "KMF" Limited Liability Company
+Nevertheless, COVID-19 may continue to affected entits.
+Neverthe "Microfinance organization "KMF" Limited Liability Company